＜Open Call Project SOCIAL DIVE＞

 Fumiharu Sato + Hiroko Haraguchi

-Artist unit formed in 2011.
-Basing their work on discord in communication, they primarily use the medium of video in order to eliminate or reveal inconsistencies caused by such discord.
-Founded on the smallest constituent of “two people in the same space,” they experiment with and contemplate matters arising from the physical differences and divergent ways of thinking between them while having fun at the same time.
-Major exhibitions include “Talks” (Contemporary Art Factory, Kyoto, 2019), “Kage ka Hikari” (Kawaguchi Art Gallery Atlia, Kawaguchi City, 2017), and “Ichihara Art Mix 2017” (Ichihara City, 2017).
+A two-person artist unit formed in 2011.
+Their work is based on discord in communication, which they resolve or make apparent through the medium of video.
+Using the smallest constituent unit of “two people in the same space”, they playfully experiment with and contemplate issues that arise from differences in their physical bodies and ways of thinking as individuals.
+Major exhibitions include “twotwo” (Kanazawa Art Gummi, Kanazawa, 2020), “talks” (Contemporary Art Factory, Kyoto, 2019), and “Ichihara Art x Mix 2017” (Ichihara Town, 2017).

 Photo by Ujin Matsuo

 ・4 minutes walk from “Hibiya” Station on the Tokyo Metro Hibiya Line, Chiyoda Line, Toei Mita Line.

 ・6 minutes from “Kasumigaseki” Station on the Tokyo Metro Marunouchi Line.